 Feeling Hot, Hot, Hot

-3) Heat is your best friend when it comes to mashed potatoes, and there are a few ways to use it to your advantage.
+3) Heat is your important when it comes to mashed potatoes, and there are a few ways to use it to your advantage.

 First, don’t add cold liquid to your potatoes.